David-Else/developer-workstation-setup-script-debian/README.md

 - use upcomiing keyd package and redone installing config
 - use upcoming Helix package
 - use upcoming Blender package
-- consider hugo package if it gets updates to >=134.3
+- consider hugo package if it gets updates to >=134.3 or Helix allows changing .bak filename
 - use the built in go and remove references to downloading it in the readme
 - set default applications in playbook
 - un-comment android-sdk-platform-tools-common when/if it is out if you still need it
 - firfox mozilla version does not work due to missing lib 3rd dec 24, check ansible is installing correctly
-- remove caffine once you know mpv works in full screen
 - consider moving to https://github.com/ltex-plus/ltex-ls-plus which needs java 21

 ![Debian_logo](./images/debian_logo.svg)